Creating a supportive, collaborative and inclusive research culture at Middlesex University

 - Research Facilitation Funding: Academics can apply for seed-corn funding (up to £2,500) for developing impact, small research projects, knowledge transfer, and larger funding proposals, as well as feeding research into teaching.
 To date over fifty projects have been supported.

 - Research Clusters: Support to develop new and existing research groupings within the Business School and across the University to facilitate collaboration in funding applications, research networks, impact, knowledge exchange and published outputs.
-Across the Business School, we currently have six active research clusters: Gender & Diversity, Consumer Research for Individual and Collective Well-being, Transnational Labour and Social Movements, Alternative Organisations and Transformative Practices, Business Ethics, CSR & Governance, Sustainable Development, Science & Technology Communication, and finally Connected Places, Communities & Identity.
+Across the Business School, we currently have eight active research clusters: Gender & Diversity, Consumer Research for Individual and Collective Well-being, Transnational Labour and Social Movements, Alternative Organisations and Transformative Practices, Business Ethics, CSR & Governance, Sustainable Development, Science & Technology Communication, and finally Connected Places, Communities & Identity.

 - Research lunches/coffees/teas: An informal – walk in walk out – monthly platform to discuss anything related to research.
 Features updates by the Research Dean, Research & Cluster Leaders, and Q&A. Allows academics to get to know colleagues [especially outside their own department] and find research collaborators.

-- Staff development groups: 6-weekly opt-in meetings for five groups of 5-8 academics, with the specific group size and composition varying depending on availability.
+- Staff development groups: 6-weekly opt-in meetings for groups of 5-8 academics, with the specific group size and composition varying depending on availability.
 These meetings are explicitly multi-purpose/flexible in format.
 We provide feedback on each other’s draft papers, research ideas, and R&Rs.
 However, meetings also serve as a forum to meet new colleagues, solicit advice, and have (un)scheduled discussions on any academic topics.
 Every round is supported by a follow-up email with collated resources related to the topics discussed in the five meetings.
 This means everyone benefits from the discussions in each of the groups even if they haven’t been able to attend in one of the rounds.

 - Research methods skills development: A range of research methods training courses on topics such as action research, multi-dimensional scaling, econometric methods, working with big data.
 Usually organized by one of the Research Clusters.